Expressions

 5. Coherence and equational laws

-Every well-typed expression denotes a morphism in a symmetric monoidal closed category (for the discrete and stochastic strata) or a symmetric monoidal category (for the continuous stratum).
+Every well-typed expression denotes a morphism in a symmetric monoidal category (closed in the discrete \(\mathcal{V}\)-enriched stratum; not generally closed for \(\mathbf{Stoch}\) or \(\mathbf{Kern}\)).
 Consequently the following equations between denotations hold by construction:

 Law Statement